splunk/ponydocs/INSTALL.md

 ### 4) Review PonyDocsConfig.php

 * Take a look at extensions/Ponydocs/PonyDocs.config.php.
-* It will define a bunch of constants, most of which you shouldn't need to touch.
+* It defines a bunch of constants, most of which you shouldn't need to touch.
 * As of this writing, changing these values has not been tested.

 ### 5) Define your products in the code.

 1. Edit your LocalSettings.php to include a list of products.
-	* There is an empty array already in place called $ponyDocsProductsList.
+	* If you copied the example LocalSettings.php configuration, there is an array already in place called $ponyDocsProductsList.
-	* This array *must* be defined before the PonyDocs extension is included, as in the example in section 2.
+	* This array *must* be defined before the PonyDocs extension is included..
-	* This list will be used to determine user groups.
+	* This list is used to define user groups.
 	* There needs to be at least one product in the array.
 If you don't define one, PonyDocs will default to a "Splunk" product.
    Here is one product defined (Foo):
    `$ponyDocsProductsList = array('Foo');`